dougrosman/blockchain/ethereum/ethereum.md

 1. __Smart Contracts:__ Autonomous, "unstoppable" code on the blockchain.
 "Code == Law"
 2. __Environmental Impact:__ Ethereum plans to cut 99% of its energy use at some point in the near future.
 Until then, your average ETH transaction uses [nearly as much electricity as a day's worth of electricity in an average USA home](https://digiconomist.net/ethereum-energy-consumption/).
 3. __The Oracle Problem:__ "Garbage in; garbage out."
 How do we verify the accuracy or truth of information so that it can satisfy a smart contract, and thus be added to the blockchain forever?
+Blockchains are deterministic, and can only know what's going on inside of their own chain.
 4. __Decentralized Autonomous Organizations:__ What alternative governance models do smart contract and blockchain-based protocol provide?
 Can an organization govern itself non-hierarchically through blockchains and cryptocurrency?
 How do DAOs intersect with posthumanism in a way that allows non-human entities to govern themselves, and be part of governance systems with humans?
 5. __The Ethereum Virtual Machine and Planetary Scale Computation:__ What are the implications of a single global decentralized computer?
 Where does The EVM exist in Benjamin Bratton's hypothetical "Stack."
 What is IPFS and how do we store our files in a decentralized way?
 6. __Altcoins and Ethereum:__ It turns out many of the tokens out in the world use Ethereum's "featureless" infrastructure as a baseline to build upon.
 Most of the tokens we engage with in the class find their way back to Ethereum at some point.
 7. __Ethereum 1.0 --> 2.0:__ The jump from Proof-of-Work to Proof-of-stake, as well as sharding to address scaling.
 This seems like it will happen in the next 12-18 months.
 8. __Crytpo Art and "Rare Digitals":__ At the time of writing this (late September, 2020), the hype for Crypto Art is at an all-time high, with more established artists finally getting into the scene...and a lot of them feel weird about it.
 What does this do to Art?
 9. __State vs. non-State collaboration:__ Do protocols like Ethereum threaten state powers?
 Or do governments and their institutions adopt these technologies?
-We recently saw that the USPS filed a patent for a blockchain-facilitated mail-in voting system.
+Recently, the United States Postal Service filed a patent for a blockchain-facilitated mail-in voting system.
 10. __Developing for Ethereum:__ Developing for Ethereum is challenging, but we can find ways to use it for our creative needs.
 Smart Contracts on Ethereum are primarily programmed with a language called Solidity.
 Companies such as OpenZeppelin have built fantastic open-source smart contract templates that help deal with the crucial, fundamental bits of code that are required for every smart contract to be secure.
 What are Token Standards (ERC-20, ERC 721), What are gas fees and why are they so high right now?
 How do we connect our smart contracts with a web page or web app?
 11. __History:__ How did the DAO hack shape Ethereum's trajectory?
 12. __Decentralized Finance (DeFi):__ ???